 Natural light has a color temperature of around 5500 and 6500K.
 Therefore, these 6000K bulbs fall right within this range.
 They emit a natural light similar to daylight and fit straight into most standard light fittings.
 These bulbs have a bayonet fitting, but there are other options available too.

-Or if you need spotlight bulbs these will do the same job. ref=sr_1_12
+If you need spotlight bulbs these will do the same job.

-3) TROND LED Clamp Desk Lamp Task Light (9W, 6000K Daylight, 3-Level Dimmable, Extra-Long Flexible Gooseneck)
+3) TROND LED Clamp Desk Lamp Task Light (9W, 3-Level Dimmable, Flexible Gooseneck)